 What is Other Maltreatment of a Child?

 Other maltreatment of a child under the Texas Family Code includes "abuse" or "neglect" of a child.

-Reporting and Responding to Sexual Abuse, Trafficking, and Other Maltreatment of Children Anyone who suspects that a child has been or may be abused, trafficked, or neglected has a legal responsibility, under state law, for reporting to law enforcement or to the Texas Department of Family and Protective Services (DFPS).
+Reporting and Responding to Sexual Abuse, Trafficking, and Other Maltreatment of Children for reporting to law enforcement or to the Texas Department of Family and Protective Services (DFPS).